JMHenri/jekyll-now/_posts/2018-5-7-Crypto-Arbitrage-1.md

 Wallets do this thing where they tend to empty out.
 Once a wallet is emptied, it will be given a re-fill by the largest wallet, the formula for how much to give it will be in the math section.

 The math section is by far the most complicated.
 I am not sure yet whether or not I'll include statistical analysis to find your optimal sell point.
+But I’ll do my best to provide a good foundation.